vbaconnet-ledger/developer-portal/_docs/CI/43_live_common.md

 Hence, the more cryptocurrencies Ledger Live is using, the more requests and calculations are executed, which can take time.

-To avoid making the same requests several times, we recommend using a local cache in your implementation (e.g. fees estimations, some currency data to preload...) in a `src/families/mycoin/cache.js` file.
+To avoid making the same requests several times, we recommend using a local cache in your implementation (e.g. fees estimations, some currency data to preload, etc in a `src/families/mycoin/cache.js` file.

 We have a [`src/cache.js`](https://github.com/LedgerHQ/ledger-live-common/blob/master/src/cache.js) helper for creating Least-Recently-Used caches anywhere if needed.